Historical race concepts: 17th century

 German scientist Bernhard Varen (1622–1650) and English scientist John Ray (1627–1705) classified human populations into categories according to stature, shape, food habits, and skin color, along with any other distinguishing characteristics.

 Ray was also the first person to produce a biological definition of species.

 François Bernier (1625–1688) is believed to have developed the first comprehensive classification of humans into distinct races which was published in a French journal article in 1684, Nouvelle division de la terre par les différentes espèces ou races l'habitant, (New division of Earth by the different species or races which inhabit it).
 (Gossett, 1997:32–33).
 Bernier advocated using the "four quarters" of the globe as the basis for providing labels for human differences.
-The four subgroups that Bernier used were Europeans, Far Easterners, Negroes (blacks), and Lapps.
+The four subgroups that Bernier used were Europeans, Far Easterners, "Negroes", and "Lapps".